 This will then ensure that there are no sudden rises and drops in temperatures which is a contributing factor for condensation to develop.

 Keeping the house well ventilated: Ventilation is one of the most important measures of reducing condensation.

 Installing extractor fans in the kitchen and bathroom areas of your home will reduce the high moisture air levels.
-Opening windows in the property wherever you can, will help prevent damp and mould from occurring.
+Opening windows in the property wherever you can help prevent damp and mould from occurring.

-Having a damp survey from one of our experienced surveyors will help diagnose the damp issue and allowing us to provide the best course of action to rectify the problem.
+Having a damp survey from one of our experienced surveyors will help diagnose the cause of the damp problem which allows us to provide the best course of action to rectify the problem.

 To book a survey through Timberwise you can either call us on 0800 288 8660 or you can request a survey online by clicking the link below.